mvcckit/mvcc.js/README.md

+![logo](docs/img/logo.png)

 > This is obsolete.
-Use the [mvcc.js](https://github.com/mvcckit/mvcc.ts) repro for new projects.
+Use the new and improved [mvcc.ts](https://github.com/mvcckit/mvcc.ts) framework for new projects.

-![logo](docs/img/logo.png)

 # mvcc.js